joekelly211/masfi/README.md

 1. Prepare a project area polygon as a .gpkg.
 2. Download the notebooks and place in an empty Google Drive folder or Shared Drive.
-3. Open the notebooks in Google Colab.
+3. Open the notebooks in Google Colab, starting with 1_areas, running code blocks sequentially.
-4. Follow the step-by-step instructions in each notebook.
+4. Instructions and explanations are written as # comments.
 If these are found lacking, please open a discussion.

+Notebooks should be followed in order.
+The exception is if wish to predict a GEDI DTM (Digital Terrain Model) to create topographic features:
+1. Ensure 'elev_lowestmode' parameter from GEDI04_A is added in 2_targets.
+2. Use 3_features_topo to create topographic features with the base GLO-30 DEM (actually a DSM - Digital Surface Model).
+3. Include the same LCLUC features (< 2016, the GLO-30 data collection period) you would to model vegetation indices.
+The difference between the DTM and DSM is largely canopy height.
+4. Run through 4_datasets, 5_models and 6_scenarios, predicting the year 2015.
+Masking to forest isn't necessary.
+5. Go back to 3_features_topo and switch to the newly created GEDI DTM (unmasked) for new topographic features.
+6. Continue the workflow to 4_datasets for predicting GEDI AGBD or other vegetation indices.

 ## Future work